straw-hat-team/commanded/guides/explanations/supervision.md

 # Supervision

-Use an OTP supervisor to host your Commanded application, process managers, event handlers, and read model projectors.
+Use an OTP supervisor to host your Commanded application, event handlers, and read model projectors.

 ```elixir
 defmodule Bank.Supervisor do